Why Is My Tax Return So Low?

-You Made More Money
+You Made More Money, Causing a Low Return

 While earning more money at your job is almost always a great thing, it can hurt a little bit when it comes to refunds.
 The tax law breaks income levels into tax brackets or tiers.
 As your income increases, you will reach a point where you move from one tier into the next, with each tier paying a higher tax rate on income—the more money you make, the more money you will pay in taxes.
 If you changed jobs, got a raise, or earned a promotion last year, you may have had your refund shrink.

 This may also happen if you’ve worked an unusually large amount of overtime as well.

 It’s possible that your refund could be smaller because the IRS used it to pay an existing debt.
 If you owe any federal government agency money, the IRS can seize your refund and use it to pay that debt, and they will not need your consent to do it.
 This can be a fairly common occurrence for anyone with lots of student loan debt.

 Sometimes state agencies will get a court order to do the same thing if a person is in arrears on child support payments or owe other debts.
 These are what’s known as an offset, and if it happens, you will know about it.
 The IRS will send you a letter explaining the tax offset and clarify exactly how much of your refund they took.
 If you believe that this offset happened in error, you will have the opportunity to dispute it.

 It’s estimated that nearly 60 million people have filed for unemployment since March of 2020.
 Unemployment benefits are subject to federal and state taxes, just like any source of income.
 Any state unemployment benefits that you received and the $600 a week coronavirus relief provided by the CARES Act are considered taxable income on your tax return.